 We are lucky to be able to be very selective in our web design projects.
-We prefer to work with individuals and nonprofits to build attractive, low-cost sites that, when feasible, can be maintained afterwards by the client.
+We prefer to work with individuals and nonprofits to build attractive, low-cost sites that, when feasible, can be maintained afterward by the client.

-Ken’s experience as a manager in Web Services at NJIT during the massive migration of hundreds of thousands of pages into a content management system, gave him a deep appreciation for simplicity and organization with a vision to future growth.
+Ken’s experience as a manager in Web Services at NJIT during the massive migration of hundreds of thousands of pages into a content management system, gave him a deep appreciation for simplicity and organization with a vision for future growth.

 She also wanted a complementary blog that was designed with a similar theme using Google’s Blogger with free hosting.

-The Paterson Literary Review (PLR) is a journal of poetry, fiction and prose that has been in print since 1979, but only created its own web presence in 2013.
+The Paterson Literary Review (PLR) is a journal of poetry, fiction, and prose that has been in print since 1979, but only created its own web presence in 2013.
 The site was designed to allow for future archive expansion and a store offering back issues and related publications.

-The Paterson Literary Review is published by the Poetry Center at PCCC.
+PLR is published by the Poetry Center at PCCC.
 The Center also wanted a new site and requested something that would complement the PLR site and yet be distinctive.

-I maintain both the Poetry Center and the PLR websites.
+We maintain both the Poetry Center and the PLR websites.

 Much of my interest and approach to web design comes from my personal web projects.